danog/MadelineProtoDocs/old_docs/API_docs_v81/constructors/phoneCallDiscardReasonDisconnect.md

-Phone call discard reason disconnect
+The phone call was disconnected